singh-man/books/crackingTheCoding/05_bitManipulation.md

 5 Bit Manipulation
 ==================

 Bit manipulation is used in a variety  of problems.
-Sometimes, the  question explicitly calls for bit manipu­lation.
+Sometimes, the  question explicitly calls for bit manipulation.
 Other times,  it's simply  a useful  technique to optimize your  code.
 You should be  comfortable doing bit manipulation by hand, as well as with code.
 Be careful;  it's easy to make little mistakes.

 ### Bit Manipulation By Hand